FlakKitty/My-UT99-Mods/README.md

 # Source Code
 Yeah, I know you want it.
 I'm still trying to figure out GitHub, but as soon as I have, I'll post the source code.
 As an appetite-whetter, I'd suggest looking at MessyKitty's use of the victim's Trace() function to spam blood decals.
 Also, check the way I did the spread function -- it's using the surface normal of the hit. :D

+Meantime, you can open the *MessyKitty.u* file in a text editor and see the source.